Taking God’s Name in Vain

 Mark 11:22-23

-3. Ask Jesus to heal the wound in your soul caused by the emotion.
+4. Ask Jesus to heal the wound in your soul and the emotion you feel.

 • If the emotion is there because you may have believed a lie about that situation, ask Jesus to show you the truth about the situation.

-5. An optional step is to ask Jesus to give you something positive to replace the negative emotion that He is removing.
+6. An optional step is asking Jesus to give you something positive to replace the negative emotion He is removing.

 • If you ask Him to take away sadness, you might ask Him to give you joy.